 Ng is now still active in the arts and culture field as Executive Committee Member of the Hong Kong Dance Alliance; Board Member of Pants Production and Arts Advisor and Examiner of the Hong Kong Arts Development Council.

-Willy Tsao established CCDC in 1979 and has been its Artistic Director since 1989.
+Willy Tsao established CCDC in 1979 and has been its Artistic Director since 1989 to 2019.
 His works have been presented at many international arts festivals over the past 30 years.

 Tsao has devoted himself to the development of modern dance in China.
 In 1987, he started teaching modern dance at the Guangdong Dance Academy and then at the Beijing Dance Academy in 1988.
 In 1991, he was invited to be the Artistic Advisor of the Youth Dance Company of the Beijing Dance Academy.
 Since 1995, he has been conducting intensive modern dance workshops in different cities throughout China.
 He helped establish the Guangdong Modern Dance Company and was its Artistic Director from 1992 to 1998.
 A year later, he became the Artistic Director of the Beijing Modern Dance Company and held the post until 2005.
 In 2001, Tsao was invited to be the Artistic Director (Dance) of the Closing Ceremony of the 9th National Games.
 He was invited to be the Guest Professor of Tianjin Institute of Physical Education in 2002.
 In 2004, he returned to the Guangdong Modern Dance Company as General Manager.
 In November 2004, Tsao and the Beijing Modern Dance Company accompanied Mr Hu Jintao, the then President of the People’s Republic of China, in his official visit to South America, where Beijing Modern Dance Company did 15 performances during the tour.
 In 2005, he received the Hong Kong Dance Award for his choreography of One Table N Chairs.
 In September 2005, he established BeijingDance / LDTX and became its Company Director and Artistic Director.